cozy-labs/cozy-dev-docs/source/nodeapp.md

 ### Other elements
-The `client/` folder will be untouched in this tutorial, which focused more on the Cozy specificties that are located on the server.
-It is important to note that we can use any technology we like, Angular, React, Ember, Backbone, jQuery, even your own framework.
+The `client/` folder will be untouched in this tutorial, which focused more on the Cozy specificities that are located on the server.
+It is important to note that we can use any technology we like: Angular, React, Ember, Backbone, jQuery, even your own framework.
 For the needs of this tutorial, the client will be a simple HTTP client to see the result of our work on the server.

 The `node_modules/` folder contains the dependencies installed earlier, you will never touch it either.